 Elderberry has been used for centuries in folk medicine to treat colds, flu, fevers, infections, dental pain, headaches, and nerve pain.
 It was also used traditionally as a laxative and a diuretic.
 Some people now swear by elderberry’s effectiveness in treating symptoms and shortening the length of common colds and flu.
 There have been many studies done on elderberry that have shown good results in treating these viruses.

 Studies done on mice have shown some promise in promoting heart health.
 These studies have demonstrated the potential to reduce the level of fat in the blood, lower blood pressure, and lower cholesterol, but there hasn’t been enough research done in humans to confirm this.
-Scientists have found that elderberries can reduce uric acid levels in the blood, which is also beneficial for heart health.
+Scientists have found that elderberries can reduce uric acid levels in the blood, which is also good for heart health.

 Elderberries and elderflowers are shown to increase insulin secretion and promote better blood sugar levels.
 In various studies, diabetic rats have been given elderberries, and they have shown improved blood sugar control.